-Figure 1 shows a dramatic color assimilation display on top and the R, G, B separation images below.
-The 9 square patches on the center left are identical (the same pixel values) as those on the right.
+Figure 1 shows R, G, B separation images for a dramatic color assimilation display.
+The 9 square patches on the center left have the same pixel input as those on the right.
 The left patches appear bluer; the right patches appear more yellow in the color display.
 Land's reasoned that the square patches on the right look more yellow because they are lighter in both the long-wave and the middle-wave separations.
 The opposite is true for the left patches.
-They appear more blue because the squares in the short-wave cones are lighter than those on the right.
+They appear more blue because the squares in the short-wave cones are lightner than those on the right.